csye7125-fall2023-group05/webapp-helm-chart/README.md

     condition: psql.enabled # referenced from `values.yaml`
 ```

+> NOTE: You also need to overwrite the postgresql database username and passwords in order for the webapp to connect to the postgresql stateful set with the correct user.

 - Now we need to add the `bitnami` Helm repository, we can do that by running:

 ```bash